 The updated phrase match simplifies match types by combining the control of phrase match and the expanded reach of the discontinued broad match modifier.
 The new phrase matching behaviour is more expansive than the former phrase match, and slightly more restrictive than the discontinued BMM.

-For example, the phrase match keyword “moving services NYC to Boston” will continue to cover searches like “affordable moving services NYC to Boston".
-It will also cover searches that traditionally only matched under BMM, such as “NYC corporate moving services to Boston”.
+For example, the phrase match keyword 'moving services London to Birmingham' will continue to cover searches like 'affordable moving services London to Birmingham'.
+It will also cover searches that traditionally only matched under BMM, such as 'London corporate moving services to Birmingham'.
 For the updated phrase match, word order continues to affect matching behaviour and ads won’t show for searches where the wording changes the meaning of the match (for example, people looking to move from 'Birmingham to London').
 Find more examples of updated phrase match here.

 Broad match modifier